rwarnking/pdf-games/README.md

 other PDF viewer were not tested and may not be able to run the JavaScript.

 OBACHT: Different compiler might leed to different outputs for example regarding spacing.
-The here used compilter was `pdfLaTeX` with TeX live version `2021`.
+The here used compiler was `pdfLaTeX` with TeX live version `2021`.
 Furthermore you might need to enable the JavaScript even when using Adobe, more information regarding the settings can be found [here](https://github.com/rwarnking/pdf-games/wiki).